 Danger ZonesThe short answer is a flood can happen anywhere, but of course, certain places are more at risk than others.

-Areas immediately beside rivers and coastlines are the most commonly effected, hence why they’re often labeled as “floodplains.”
+The Most Vulnerable AreasAreas immediately beside rivers and coastlines are the most commonly effected, hence why they’re often labeled as “floodplains.”
 When rainstorms are relentless, bodies of water get swollen, and when they overflow, the floodwaters follow the path of least resistance.
 That’s why homes in low-lying areas next to water, especially rivers, are often resold at a seemingly cheap price, but cost bundles in insurance because their geography is a liability.
 (Jeez, talk about an underwater mortgage…)

 How Can You Be Prepared?